Why ‘Somethin’s Happening’ Didn’t Happen for Peter Frampton

-Since leaving Humble Pie in 1971, just as their ‘Rocking the Fillmore’ LP was rocketing up the charts, Frampton had delivered a pair of frankly undistinguished and commercially disappointing albums for A&M Records.
+He'd left Humble Pie in 1971, just as their Performance Rockin' the Fillmore LP was rocketing up the charts, then delivered a pair of frankly undistinguished and commercially disappointing albums for A&M Records.

 Wind of Change was a star-studded 1972 affair (thanks to contributions by Billy Preston, Klaus Voorman and Ringo Starr), but barely squeaked into the Billboard Top 200 at No. 177.
 Frampton’s Camel, named after the backing band he had assembled for the sessions, fared better a year later, but still only peaked at No. 110.

 Next up was Somethin’s Happening, which arrived in March 1974 to renewed hope within the Frampton camp that the third time would finally be the charm.
 Yet it too failed to attain a mainstream breakthrough.
 In fact, Somethin’s Happening performed even worse than its predecessor, topping out at No. 125.